+What am I about?
+Lots of things.
 I enjoy photography, people who are real, and those who are honest with themselves and others.
-I enjoy good food & drink, particularly when sharing them with others.
-I love science, biology in particular, and anything to do with fish.
+I love good food & drink, particularly when sharing them with others.
+Science is awesome, biology in particular, and anything to do with fish.
 I enjoy quality in anything, and bold colours are fabulous (even though I predominantly wear black).
 I love laughter!
 I take pleasure in the environment and in travel, and I love the education that travel provides, the perspectives it brings.
 I appreciate the world around me and everything that accompanies it.
 I relish the challenges – both positive and negative – because they make us who we are if we take the time to learn from them.

 I delight in the wonder, and the absurdity, of real life.
 And the older I become, the more I appreciate simplicity.

 This blog is simply a place where I can share my photos along with my sometimes random observations on these, and other, things.
-And, although this blog is not about fish, from time to time, I might photograph and/or write about fish, because I really do think they are pretty cool animals!
+And, although it’s not actually about fish, at least not specifically, from time to time I might photograph and/or write about fish, because I really do think they are pretty cool animals!
 I spent 15 years in University studying fish and managed to pursue a career helping people work with the finned creatures and I’m overjoyed that I can actually work in the field I trained for, and love doing it.

 Maybe you’ll find something interesting, maybe you won’t.
 As someone I worked for long ago once said to me, “That’s why they make chocolate and vanilla.”
 So thanx for visiting!